elricstorm/rails-for-windows/README.md

 #### *[NuGet] (http://www.nuget.org/)*

 Towards mid-2010, the .NET community was introduced to OpenWrap, immediately followed by a Microsoft announcement that they joined forces with a .NET package management project called Nubular (Nu).
-Based on RubyGems, it has been rewritten to remove the Ruby dependency.
+Based on RubyGems, it was rewritten to remove the Ruby dependency.
 The Nu command line package management system was now to be called NuPack.
 It was eventually rebranded to NuGet.

 NuGet is the package manager for the Microsoft development platform including .NET.
 When you use NuGet to install